Swettenham Pier, Penang

-Swettenham Pier is the port located on the northeastern tip of George Town.
-It comprises Swettenham Pier and the newly completed Swettenham Cruise Terminal.
+Swettenham Pier (GPS: 5.4187, 100.34499) is the port located on the northeastern tip of George Town.
+It comprises Swettenham Pier and the Swettenham Pier Cruise Terminal, which was completed in 2010.

 Swettenham Pier was established in 1903, at the height of shipping activity in the Penang Ports.
 It was named after Frank Athelstane Swettenham (1850-1946), the first Resident General of the Federated Malay States between 1896 and 1901.
 The port in Klang was named Port Swettenham in his honour.